-Alongside the AMD Navi updates, AMD also announced their new game-developer toolkit, Fidelity FX, which is officially available for free as of June 10.
-Fidelity FX enables game developers get more detail and crispness in low contrast textures, allowing them to fully take advantage of what these AMD Navi cards are capable of.
+Alongside these AMD Navi updates, AMD also released their brand new game-developer toolkit, Fidelity FX, which has been available for free since June 10.
+Fidelity FX is designed to enable game developers get more detail and crispness in low contrast textures, allowing them to take full advantage of what these AMD Navi cards are capable of.

 Be sure to keep this page bookmarked, and we’ll keep it updated with all the latest AMD Navi information that surfaces.

 - What is it?
 AMD's next-generation 7nm GPU architecture

 - When is it out?
 Out since July 7, 2019

 - What will it cost?
 Pricing remains yet to be confirmed

 Both the AMD Radeon RX 5700 and Radeon RX 5700 XT were released on July 7, alongside the Ryzen 3rd generation processors.
 These cards are now available for purchase at the AMD store, and each comes with a 3-month subscription Xbox Game Pass for PC free.